Harshlilha/LLM/README.md

 # LLM
-In this project we are creating a custom chatbot using Langchain.
+In this project we are creating a custom chatbot using Langchain and Langgraph.